geocine/remeta/README.md

 ## Installation

+Build or download ReMeta from the Releases page and place it in any folder.

 Modify path in to `remeta.exe` in `add.reg`.
 Replace `D:\\SW\\bin\\` with your path to `remeta.exe`.
 Then run `add.reg` to add ReMeta to the Windows context menu.

 ## Uninstallation